Durio graveolens: Description

-D. graveolens is a large tree, sharing many features with D. dulcis.
-It inhabits the upper canopy, growing up to 50 m tall.
+D. graveolens is a large, up to 50 m tall upper canopy tree.
 The trunk is 85–100 cm in diameter and can have no branches until about 25 m high.
-The trunk will be smooth or flaky, grey/mauve to ruddy brown with steep buttress roots.
+The trunk is smooth or flaky, grey/mauve to ruddy brown with steep buttress roots.
 The buttresses reach 3 m and extend out 1.5 m.

 The oblong leaves are 10–26 cm long without the petiole (leaf stalk), and 4–10 cm wide.
 They are perfectly rounded on both ends, rigid, and slightly coriaceous (leather-like in feel or texture).
 On the top, they are glabrous (smooth and hairless) and crisp, almost vernicose (varnished).
 Underneath, the leaves are copper-brown and lepidote (scaly), with large scales of up to 2 mm in diameter, which are not very noticeable, at least when dry.
 The leaf scales are peltate (shield-shaped), ciliate-radiated (fringed), and deeply-lobed in three to five parts.
 In addition to the scales, long strands of stellate hairs and other trichomes of varying size form a soft tomentose (fuzzy) surface.
 The leaf midrib is very prominent on the underside and forms a crease on top.
 The leaf stipules are caducous (drop early).
 Leaves have 10–12 lateral veins per side (with some smaller ones intermixed), which are tiny and superficial above and more distinct, but still barely visible.
 The petiole is very large, 15–18 mm long, and tumescent (swollen) from the middle up.